JorgeLNJunior/queuelite/README.md

 # QueueLite

-QueueLite is a simple and persistent queue backed by SQLite.
-Wrote following the [guide](https://kerkour.com/sqlite-for-servers) made by Sylvain Kerkour.
+QueueLite is a simple and persistent queue that uses SQLite to store and retrieve data.
+It is written with concurrency and high throughput in mind, following an [article](https://kerkour.com/sqlite-for-servers) by Sylvain Kerkour to manage the `SQLITE_BUSY` error.

 </div>